RTNO1/NVIDIA-DLI-Workshop/ENG2/README.md

 ### Date and Time:
 09:00-18:00 January 6, 2024 (JST)
 ### Place:
-Zoom (to be announced to registered participants)
+Zoom (to be announced to accepted participants)
 ### Content:
 See the content of this <a href="https://www.nvidia.com/en-us/training/instructor-led-workshops/natural-language-processing/" target="_blank">NVIDIA DLI page</a>.
 Note that our workshop is free of charge.
 Upon successful completion of the assessment, participants will receive an NVIDIA DLI certificate like <a href="https://courses.nvidia.com/certificates/858ef7960bb3470ab45222ad3416de4f/" target="_blank">this</a>.